QMTesting/qmtesting.github.io/_posts/2025-05-17-Functional_Testing_Fundamentals.md

 - Description: Positive testing validates that the software works as expected when given valid and correct input data.
 It verifies that the system behaves as intended under normal conditions.
 - Example: Entering a valid username and password on a login form to check if the user is successfully redirected to the dashboard.

+To complement your negative testing strategy, take a look at my breakdown of [Positive Testing in the STLC: Best How-To Techniques](https://qmstesting.com/positive-testing-techniques/) to ensure your application behaves as expected under ideal conditions.

 ### Negative Testing
 - Description: Negative testing ensures that the software gracefully handles invalid or unexpected input data.
 It verifies that the system does not crash or produce incorrect results under erroneous conditions.